 I grew up on soul food.
 I can close my eyes and the aromas take me back instantly!
 Every Sunday at home or at my grandparents', black-eyed peas would be slowly simmering on the stove.
-In the south, eating black eyed peas on New Year's Day is said to bring good luck.
+I’m sure my grandparents both from the south, purchased them wherever the price was best back then.
+I find the best variety from Rancho Gordo.
+They’re an on,ine website specializing in heirloom dried beans and peas.
+Anyway...back to my story!
+In the south, eating black-eyed peas on New Year's Day is said to bring good luck.

-Being African American, this side dish was on the stove early the morning of December 31st, and pretty much every single Sunday.
+Being African American, this side dish was a staple at Sunday supper, especially.
+With the slow cooking on the stove, starting with dried peas, they got an early morning start!
+For example, the morning of December 31st, my mom was making sure everything was ready to go.
 A couple of smokey ham hocks were added to the pot for flavor.
 There was always cornbread, hot from the oven, ready for us to soak up all the goodness.

 Pieces of the tender ham hock meat falling off the bone, give this dish a heartiness that makes it a meal in itself.
 Don't forget the dash of hot sauce!